Why Silver?

 What is Silver used for?

-Silver is invaluable to solder and brazing alloys, batteries, dentistry, glass coatings, LED chips, medicine, nuclear reactors, pharmaceuticals, photography, RFID chips, semiconductors, solar energy, touch screens, water purification, wood preservatives, satellites, x-rays, as well as numerous other industrial purposes.
+Silver is invaluable to solder and brazing alloys, batteries, dentistry, glass coatings, LED chips, medicine, nuclear reactors, pharmaceuticals, photography, RFID chips, semiconductors, solar energy, touch screens, water purification, wood preservatives, satellites, x-rays, military & defence, as well as numerous other industrial purposes.
 Washington-based industry group the Silver Institute calls it “the indispensable metal”.

 Silver market physical surpluses and deficits explain, and on occasion, influence the price, margins, premiums, and lead times.
 Physical surpluses and deficits are not the only influence on short term price fluctuations.
 Unlike solely industrial metals, there is also substantial demand for silver as a financial asset.
 In 2016, Exchange Traded Product holdings rose to a record high with approximately a fifth of demand for new silver generated by the physical silver coin and bar sector with investors increasing their private holdings.